mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

 - make sure to download the latest SciBo spreadsheet and re-create the `posters.json` file including the `upload_key` values.
-- make sure the Posters spreadsheet also contains invited and contributed talks
 - locally clone the [GCA-Python](https://github.com/G-Node/GCA-Python) client.
 Make sure the local `.netrc` credentials are prepared; check the GCA-Python README for details.
 - make sure that all abstracts on the GCA-Web server have been reviewed and are set to